 Delta Hotel by Marriott St. John's BreakfastFull Day Itinerary

 This morning, travel to the small fishing village of Bay Bulls.
 Here you will embark on a boat tour in the Witless Bay Ecological Reserve in search of puffins and other seabirds.
-Composed of four small islands, this reserve is one of nature's greatest wonders.
+This reserve is one of nature's greatest wonders, composed of four small islands.
 During summer, it is home to hundreds of thousands of seabirds that come to the islands to nest and raise their young.

 Later, travel to the most easterly point in North America, Cape Spear National Historic Site.

-Return to St. John's, enjoy the afternoon at leisure.
+Return to St. John's, and enjoy the afternoon at leisure.

 Day 13 Depart St. John's/Arrive USA

 - Transfer to the airport for your return flight home

 The Cambridge Suites Hotel is and eco-friendly property conveniently located in downtown Halifax, within walking distance of the famed Citadel Hill, restaurants, as well as the best sights and sounds of Nova Scotia's capital.